paviliondev/layouts-event-list-widget/readme.md

 ## Overview

-The Event List Widget allows you to display upcoming events in a sidebar using Pavilion's [Custom Layouts Plugin](https://meta.discourse.org/t/custom-layouts-plugin/55208).
+The Event List Widget allows you to display upcoming events created by the [Discourse Calendar Plugin](https://meta.discourse.org/t/discourse-calendar/97376) in a sidebar using Pavilion's [Custom Layouts Plugin](https://meta.discourse.org/t/custom-layouts-plugin/55208).
 See the [installation guide](https://thepavilion.io/t/installation-and-setup/3200) to learn how to install and administer this widget.

 ![Banner Image](readme-screenshots/header.png)